Updated and edited September 27, 2019

 - That others trust you

 How to write a character reference letter

-How the person knows you: In this section the person will describe the relationship.
-For example, they may say they know you from work, school, volunteering, community groups or place of worship.
+How the person knows you: In this section, the person will describe your relationship.
+For example, they may say they know you from work, school, volunteering, community groups, or place of worship.
 They could also be a friend.
 It’s best not to use a spouse or family member as a character reference.
 You want them to appear unbiased.
-If they know you professionally or through an organization, school or business, they can give their title or role.
+If they know you professionally or through an organization, school or business, have them give their title or role.

 How long they have known you: This will help establish that they have some knowledge of your character for a certain period of time.

 Body of the letter

-In this part of the reference letter they will give their impression of your character.
-However, it’s important that they give examples of why they feel that way.
+In this part of the reference letter, they will give their impression of your character.
+It’s essential that they give examples of your character and why they feel that way.
 For example, if your reference says that you are reliable, they could say things like: